-Tom Hanks is one of the brightest and most loved Hollywood stars, ever since the mid-1980s.
+(Updated: July 9, 2020) Tom Hanks has been one of the brightest and most loved Hollywood stars, ever since the mid-1980s.
 From the early charming comedies to the later gritty dramas, Hanks fastidiously morphed into varied roles which we’ve always rooted for.
-Even though he often plays lovable characters, he brings a level of depth to the good-guy roles unlike any other actor.
+Even though he often plays lovable characters, he brings a level of depth to the good-guy roles, unlike any other actor.
 There’s always a sense of calmness or exuberance in Tom Hanks’ onscreen presence which rarely fails to please moviegoers.
-Even at 60, the actor is playing challenging characters and is at the top of his game.
-To emphasize the greatness of this fascinating actor, I have put down my 15 favorite Tom Hanks’ performances (in no particular order):
+Even in his 60s, the actor is playing challenging characters and is at the top of his game.

 1. Big (1988)